Initial D

 Initial D has been adapted into several anime television and original video animations series by OB Studio Comet, Studio Gallop, Pastel, A.C.G.T and SynergySP.
 A live action film by Avex and Media Asia was released in 2005.
 Both the manga and anime series were initially licensed for English-language distribution in North America by Tokyopop (2002–2009).
 However, the anime license has since been picked up by Funimation (now Crunchyroll), while the manga was relicensed by Kodansha USA in 2019.

-As of April 2021, Initial D had over 55 million copies in circulation, making it one of the best-selling manga series in history.
+By April 2021, Initial D had over 55 million copies in circulation, making it one of the best-selling manga series in history.